ArtsVM/Getting_and_Cleaning_Data_PROJECT/README.md

 To run the data cleaning and tidying process, follow these steps:

-1. Ensure you have R and RStudio installed on your system.
+1. Ensure you have R and RStudio installed on your system (v4.3.1).

 2. Clone this repository to your local machine.